EduardoJarsa/mirroring-repository-test/iho/README.rst

 Installation
 ============

-- This module depends on:

-  utm
+- Automatically installed as dependancy from iho

 Credits
 =======